Monitoring of commands

 view.

 Most of the fields in the table with the list of commands on the History tab match the fields that are described above for the Online tab.
-Additionally, the following fields are available:
+Additionally, the following field is available:

 -